Ryuma-Orita/academic-kickstart/content/en/publication/08-Rigid-fibers.md

 +++
-title = "Rigid fibers of spinning tops" authors = ["Morimichi Kawasaki", "admin"] date = "2019-05-30" publication = "arXiv (2019)"
+title = "Rigid fibers of integrable systems on cotangent bundles" authors = ["Morimichi Kawasaki", "admin"]
-publication_short = "Preprint"
+# date = "2019-05-30"
+publication = "Journal of the Mathematical Society of Japan, to appear" publication_short = "J. Math.
+Soc.
+Japan, to appear"

 featured = true